-Service Area Challenge Actions to address Progress made in 2017/18 to address challenge Inadequate storm water net-work in certain neighbourho ods Increase in capital expenditure for storm water infrastructure Storm water projects is identified as a priority in the IDP Deterioration of gravel roads Additional funding for re-gravelling and dust proofing programme Dustproofing of 5km of gravel roads in Gansbaai, Pearly Beach and Betty's Bay.
+Service Area Challenge Actions to address Progress made in 2017/18 to address challenge enforcement agencies.
+Lack of sufficient funding to reduce backlogs of the resealing of roads Increase reseal operational funding Reseal (13km) and rehabilitation (874m) of roads contract completed to the value of R22 313 225 Roads Inadequate storm water net-work in certain neighbourho ods Increase in capital expenditure for storm water infrastructure Storm water projects is identified as a priority in the IDP Deterioration of gravel roads Additional funding for re-gravelling and dust proofing programme Dustproofing of 5km of gravel roads in Gansbaai, Pearly Beach and Betty's Bay.